TheThingsNetwork/docs/_content/applications/manager/authentication.md

 Currently, there are two methods of authenticating to the gRPC and HTTP APIs:

 - Bearer token: OAuth 2.0 Bearer JSON Web Tokens (preferred)
-- Access keys: Application access keys (only for  Application Manager API)
+- Access keys: Application access keys (only for `ApplicationManager` API)

 ## Bearer Token

 This authentication method is the preferred method of authenticating.
-In order to use this authentication flow, you need to support OAuth 2.0 and [request a client ID](../../network/account/clientid.md).

 ### gRPC